Keeping it Eco-Kosher: Jewish Ethics in This Time of Crisis

 EcoKashrut: An Ecological Ethics

 In the 1970s, Reconstructionist Jews sought to do just that, coining the term “EcoKashrut” to describe the project of aligning Jewish commandments with modern ecological wisdom.
+While this project was originally focused on bringing the dietary kashrut into ecological alignment, I hope to extend this to all aspects of our lives; perhaps coming to reconstruct an ecologically-grounded Halakhah.
 By intentionally restructuring the contours of the Jewish cognitive niche, Reconstructionist, Renewal, and Humanist Jewish approaches aim to preserve the heart of the Jewish tradition—with its concern for the social, ethical, and spiritual dimensions of the Jewish experience—while discarding the premodern biases embedded in our inherited customs.
 In future articles, I aim to contribute to this project by examining our commandments and sketching how they can be adapted to our modern existential challenges.
 But for now, I will leave you with some final words.

 There is no one way of being Jewish.
 The cognitive niche of Jews is informed by the Jewish textual tradition — with some Jews more rooted here than others — but in every case, what it means to be Jewish is informed by the words, stories, and relationships we realize to be essential to our Judaism.
 The human cognitive niche is fundamentally open: we are forced to reckon with our place in the world, and to work together to find meaning in our lives.
 For Jews, we must reckon with our texts – our commandments, our Torah.
 And yet, we must not presume that anyone knows the truth, or that our sacred texts hold all the answers.
 In the Anthropocene, we must view our traditions not as immutable but as evolving tools for ethical and ecological justice.
 By adapting commandments to our modern needs, we can align Judaism's sacred values with the imperative to build a sustainable and just world.
 In this way, religion may renew our relationship to life, our community, and the planet.